 If all goes well, Hello, world! should print to the terminal.
 Running cargo build for the first time also causes Cargo to create a new file at the top level: Cargo.lock.
 This file keeps track of the exact versions of dependencies in your project.
 This project doesn’t have dependencies, so the file is a bit sparse.
 You won’t ever need to change this file manually; Cargo manages its contents for you.

-We just built a project with cargo build and ran it with ./target/debug/hello_cargo, but we can also use cargo run to compile the code and then run the resulting executable all in one command:
+We just built a project with cargo build and ran it with ./target/debug/hello_cargo, but we can also use cargo run to compile the code and then run the resultant executable all in one command:

 $ cargo run